mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 Accessed from any of the main screens by the menu :menuselection:`Menu --> Routes` or by swiping left from the Throttle Screen if enabled in the Left with the ``Swipe through Routes?`` preference: :menuselection:`Menu --> Preferences --> Left/Right Swipe Preferences --> Swipe through Routes`

-This screen allows you to display all Routes that have been defined in JMRI or DCC-EX EX-CommandStation.
+This screen allows you to display all Routes that have been defined in your |SERVER|.

 **Enter**

 .. todo:: Routes Screen - Enter

+  You can enter the route ID...

 **List**

 .. todo:: Routes Screen - List

+You can select the route from the list provider by your |SERVER|...

 **Filter by location**